alonsarias/youtube-sentiment-pipeline/README.md

 ## Project Overview

-This project implements a sophisticated big data pipeline for real-time sentiment analysis of user comments.
+This project implements a sophisticated big data pipeline for real-time sentiment analysis of YouTube live chat messages.
 It demonstrates key concepts in distributed systems, data streaming, storage, and analytics.

-The system simulates a high-volume comment stream (like those found in social media platforms), processes each comment through sentiment analysis, and makes the results available for real-time monitoring and visualization.
+The system captures comments from YouTube live streams in real-time, processes each message through sentiment analysis, and makes the results available for real-time monitoring and visualization, allowing content creators and moderators to understand audience sentiment during live events.

 ## System Architecture